DarkSeraphim/dora/README.md

  - BRANCH: the branch to checkout, defaults to "main"

- - DEPLOY_KEY: private key for repo access
+ - DEPLOY_KEY: private key for repo access, should be a base64 encoded pem file.
+Configure the public part as a deploy key for your git repo.

  - HOOK_SECRET: secret for securing the git webhook.
 If not set any hook request is accepted.

- - DOCUMENT_ROOT: directory to serve from, defaults to 'public'

  - HOOK_ENDPOINT: the path on which Dora listens for github webhooks, defaults to "/__pull"

+ - DOCUMENT_ROOT: directory to serve from, defaults to "public"

+ - CLONE_DIR: directory to clone repo in, defaults to "/var/www"

+ - MOUNT_POINT: path to serve the site from, defaults to "/"

+ - PORT: port to listen on, defaults to 8080

+## TLS support

+Dora currently has no support for TLS out of the box.
+It is meant to be put behind a load balancer / proxy that takes care of TLS termination.